 1. Mary Poppins

-This musical has a strong female lead in the title character but it also has quite the scrapper in Mrs. Banks as well.
+This musical has a strong female lead as the title character but it also has quite the scrapper in Mrs. Banks as well.
 First we will look at Mary.
 Mary Poppins not only gets rid of her competition to be Jane and Michael’s newest nanny with an astounding wind, she makes no apologies to Mr. Banks when he is interviewing her that this job and whether or not she takes it will be decided by her and her alone.

 Of course, once she is in place as the children’s new nanny Mary has no problem taking over the household.
-She is the first nanny that the children listen to and before Mr. and Mrs. Banks can blink an eye their once unruly children are flying in tip top shape.
+She is the first nanny that the children listen to, and before Mr. and Mrs. Banks can blink an eye, their once unruly children are flying in tip top shape.
 Also, Burt, played by the ever debonair Dick Van Dyke, is nothing but respectful to his friend Mary because, even though a woman is strong, that does not mean she doesn’t like to be treated like a lady.

-This feat though, was constructed and orchestrated by the one and only Mary Poppins, who independently flies away from the Banks’ home in search of the next soul to save.
+This feat though was constructed and orchestrated by the one and only Mary Poppins, who independently flies away from the Banks’ home in search of the next soul to save.